dchaley/deepcell-imaging/README.md

 You'll need to replace the variables with your environment.

 - You can use the public Docker Hub containers, or copy them to your own artifact repository.
 - For the benchmarking, you need to create a dataset & table in a GCP project; or you can omit it or set it to blank to skip collecting benchmarks.
+The table must be created with the schema specified in [this file](benchmarking/bigquery_benchmarking_schema.json).
 - Lastly, specify the GCP region where compute resources will be provisioned.
 This is not the same as storage buckets, but consider making it the same for efficiency & egress cost reduction.

 For example, using the Docker Hub containers & skipping benchmarking: